John Hamon: Posters

+NFT art

+In the 2020s Hamon staged an upright coffin outside the George Pompidou Center, before having it burned elsewhere.
+The coffin bore the inscription "John Hamon Killed Contemporary Art."
+Non-fungible token (NFT) images of both scenes were sold by the artist.

 Criticism

 Fubiz.net describes Hamon's works and performances as "amusing, and thought-provoking on the importance of promotion in modern art".
 Leo Mirani of The New Yorker describes Hamon as a 21st-century Kilroy.
 Journalist Edd Norval, describes Hamon as a man "presenting the ultimate parody", "making the art world the subject of the joke".
 Les Inrockuptibles' Clément Arbrun, writing for A Nous Paris, sees Hamon as an "omni-present enigma" and likens him to Amélie Poulain, treating his original photo as an example of one of Duchamps ReadyMades, reusing the same image like Andy Warhol's Campbell's Soup Cans.